Sea cadets tuck in to 'mess dinner' - The Oban Times

 The cadets were served with a four-course dinner by the commanding officer (Lieutenant Ewan McCuish (SCC) RNR and other members of staff.)

-Speeches were made by the Mess Dinner President, Able Cadet Jacob Dobson, Vice President, Ordinary Cadet Aaron McCall, and the unit’s Chaplin Rev Peter Park (SCC) RNR.
+Speeches were made by the mess dinner president, able cadet Jacob Dobson, vice president, ordinary cadet Aaron McCall, and the unit’s chaplain Rev Peter Park (SCC) RNR.

 The occasion was, as is a Navy tradition, a black tie event and the cadets presented themselves accordingly.
-This was a first formal event for all of the junior sea cadets.
+This was the first formal event for all of the junior sea cadets.

 Oban Sea Cadets has continued to grow and expand over the last year especially, with encouraging enquiries from parents who want their children to be part of this prestigious organisation.